 Measuring Heavy Metals

-Having this awesome measurement tool has got me looking much deeper into the effects of heavy metals and their sources.
-I am finding some interesting information including a report that discusses the levels of arsenic in apple juice, apple concentrates and pear juices.
+I have recently been taking a deeper look into the effects of heavy metals and their sources and am coming up with some interesting articles.
+For example a report that discusses the levels of arsenic in apple juice, apple concentrates and pear juices.

 Harmful Effects of Arsenic